Sheet Pan Bell Pepper Nachos

 See the recipe card below for more information on ingredients and quantities.

-How to Make Veggie Nachos
+How to Make This Recipe

 - Prepare the nachos: Spread half the corn chips on a large sheet pan.
-Top with half the peppers and onions, half the black beans, and half the cheddar cheese.
+Top with half the cooked peppers and onions, half the black beans, and half the cheddar cheese.

-- Repeat: Repeat the process above with the remaining ingredients (remaining half of corn chips, remaining half of peppers and onions, remaining half of black beans, and remaining half of cheddar cheese).
+- Repeat: Repeat the process with the remaining ingredients (remaining half of corn chips, remaining half of peppers and onions, remaining half of black beans, and remaining half of cheddar cheese).

 Pro Tips

-- Cook the peppers and onions beforehand: This will make preparing the nachos even easier because the peppers and onions will be ready to go.
+Cook the peppers and onions beforehand: This will make preparing the nachos even easier because the peppers and onions will be ready to go.

 Variations & Substitutions